nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `delete-app INDEX`

 Additional things to note:
-* `INDEX` refers to the index of the application to delete, as shown in the Application Card.
+* `INDEX` refers to the index of the application to delete, as shown on the Application Card.
 It must be a **positive [integer](#integer).**
+* `INDEX` must be of a positive value (1 and above).
 * `INDEX` cannot be greater than 2147483647.

 Examples:
-* `list` followed by `delete-app 2`: deletes the 2nd application in the internship book.
+* `list` followed by `delete-app 2`: deletes the 2nd application shown on the Application List Panel.
-* `find Google` followed by `delete-app 1`: deletes the 1st application shown in the results of the `find` command.
+* `find Google` followed by `delete-app 1`: deletes the 1st application shown on the Application List Panel after execution of the `find` command.

 <div style="page-break-after: always;"></div>